 Intended outcome Success criteria Improved social, emotional mental health.
-Formative assessments and observations from teaching staff and our ELSA support lead indicate significant improvement in the identified vulnerable children.
+Formative assessments and observations from teaching staff and our ELSA support will lead to indicate significant improvement in the identified vulnerable children.
 This will be evident when triangulated with other sources of evidence including book scrutinise and engagement in lessons.
 To ensure SEND pupils are achieving accelerated progress from their starting point.
-All disadvantaged pupils will achieve accelerating progress, moving children to at least age related expectations in both literacy and maths.
-The outcomes for maths indicated 73% of disadvantaged pupils met the expected standard in maths.
-The reading outcomes showed 82% met the expected standard and in writing 64%.
-Early Attachment Issues Observations of social opportunities across the school will be observed and evaluated.
+All disadvantaged pupils will achieve accelerating progress, aiming to move children to at least age-related expectations in both literacy and maths.
+This will be measured through the triangulation of evidence including book scrutinises, assessments and the clear communication of those providing support.
+Early Attachment Issues Observations of social opportunities across the school will be observed and evaluated with the aim of all children forming positive relationships with the ability to express and control their emotions.